malineczky/best--shop/README.md

 # Todo

--   adding an interactive calculator to the BestShop project
+-   adding an interactive calculator

 # Technology used